Early Chinook Fishing

 I prefer to cast the Gibbs Kit-A-Mat’s or Koho spoons over float fishing as it’s much more effective for covering deeper and larger bodies of water.
 Locate the area where the deeper water begins, cast your lure to that point and allow it to sink to the bottom, then begin retrieving the lure with a slow consistent retrieve across the current.
 Each cast should be 1 to 2 feet further towards the back of the run, pool or slot, remember to use the current to your advantage by allowing the lure to sink.
 If your fishing fast water the current will add action to your lure so you may want to slow the retrieve even more.

-The Fraser River is one of the few places left that still have plenty of fishing opportunities, "we need to keep it that way".
-The political pressure place on DFO to limit fishing opportunities for the average British Columbian is over whelming.
-There are many fishing organizations that defend your right to fish, joining one of these groups will help insure your voice is heard.
+The Fraser River is one of the few places left that still have plenty of fishing opportunities, “we need to keep it that way”.
+The political pressure placed on DFO to limit fishing opportunities for the average British Columbian is overwhelming.
+There are many fishing organizations that defend your right to fish, joining one of these groups will help ensure your voice is heard.